-Being both a butcher and an African American in the meatpacking business, Edward Danner experienced discrimination in the work place first-hand.
-During most of the twentieth century, minorities who worked in the stockyards performed their job just as well as the white men who worked there, but the white men were often paid more and treated better.
+Being both a butcher and an African American in the meatpacking business, Edward Danner experienced discrimination in the workplace first-hand.
+During most of the 20th century, minorities who worked in the stockyards performed their jobs just as well as the white men who worked there, but the white men were often paid more and treated better.
 Danner wanted equal pay and conditions for all workers.
 As a result, Danner, along with other Swift meatpacking workers, decided to do something about it.
-They joined a union, went on strikes for equal pay, and fought for an end to racial discrimination in the workplace.
+They joined a union, went on strike for equal pay, and fought for an end to racial discrimination in the workplace.

 Because of his passion for justice, his coworkers elected him as the executive supervisor of the union board.
 Over the years, he served several terms as a field representative for the international union and would later become vice president of the UPWA.
 His time in the union representing minority workers would later prove to be a valuable experience when he pursued a career in politics and served as a Nebraska State Senator.

 In 1963, Edward Danner was elected by the 11th District to represent their largely African American community in the Nebraska State Legislature.
 Among many other civil rights issues, Danner worked to pass the Nebraska Fair Employment Act of 1965.
 This act made it illegal to discriminate against workers based on their race.
 It also ensured that employers paid all workers a fair and equal wage regardless of their race.